kanyun157/tuxracer-vr/README.md

 ## Things Needing Attention
 * I've only been testing with open source radeon drivers.
 Please let me know if other cards/drivers work or not.
 * Optimization is needed for higher detail levels, track marks, ice env maps, snow.
-* Fog planes vary in brightness with hmd pitch.
-* There's no fog planes behind the player.. only down the course.
 * If it fails to start with: 'Error: [Context] Unable to obtain x11 visual from context'
  * Quick fix: OVR_FBCONFIG_OVERRIDE=1 ./TuxRacerVR
  * Occurs when using the xf86-video-ati open source radeon driver.
 See the following for a patch to the Oculus SDK: